yvf/rust-ldap3/README.md

 ### Version notice

+New after 0.10.2: cross-platform Kerberos/GSSAPI support if compiled with the __gssapi__ feature.
+See `Ldap::sasl_gssapi_bind()`.
+This feature is experimental; expect breaking changes.

-Version 0.10 gets a dependencies update, move to Edition 2021, and an experimental API update which lets the user pass either owned or borrowed attribute lists.
+The 0.10 branch gets a dependencies update, move to Edition 2021, and an experimental API update which lets the user pass either owned or borrowed attribute lists.
 This is a breaking change, especially if you've used or written your own search adapters, although type inference should cover most cases.
 If the change is too disruptive, the dual attribute list support could be removed in a future release.

-Version 0.9 will only get bug fixes.
+The 0.9 branch will only get bug fixes.

 ### Documentation